 Another early start to our safari!
-We woke up about 5 and I prepared our early AM meat-riffic breakfast (South Africa has meat 24/7, including their biltong snacks!)
+We woke up about 5 and I prepared our early AM meat-riffic breakfast.
+(South Africa has meat 24/7… we fell in love with their tasty biltong snacks!)

 After cleaning up, I went to grab my shoes and out jumped more wildlife!
 A mouse!
 It scared me so much I screamed which brought John a-running from around the corner- perhaps a kudu had snuck into our accommodations??
 When he realized it was a little mouse, he corralled it into the bathroom, and I helped by shrieking and jumping around on the bed.

 And thus began our very early start!

 Later in the day, it came time for the highly anticipated sunset drive safari!
 This was exciting because you were taken under the wing by a knowledgeable tour guide with a plethora of all kinds of interesting facts about the animals.
 It was like you were living out your very own Animal Planet program!